adosia/adosia-token/README.md

 Adosia users can rapidly deploy custom IoT control systems while being incentivized to both create new IoT device profile offerings and to promote those creations to the world.

+# Aligning with Cardano

+IOHK creating open source tools to bring financial services to the 3B unbanked people people that don't have them.